[UPDATED with addition of two-factor authentication. This review was originally published May 15, 2018.]

 Unlike some of its competitors, IDrive doesn't offer monthly subscriptions.
 The only upgrade option is a 5TB plan: $74.62 for the first year ($99.50 per year thereafter), or $149.25 for two years ($199 per year thereafter).
 That's still quite reasonable compared with some other online-backup services.

-The IDrive client software runs on Windows 7, OS X 10.9 Mavericks, Android 4.0.3 Ice Cream Sandwich or iOS 9 and later versions of those operating systems.
+The IDrive client software runs on Windows 7, OS X 10.9 Mavericks, Android 4.0.3 Ice Cream Sandwich or iOS 11 and later versions of those operating systems.
+There are also command-line scripts available to back up Linux systems.

 IDrive is one of the few cloud-backup services we tested that fully backs up your smartphones and tablets, rather than simply offering mobile access to your backed-up computer files.
 For users of the built-in backups on Android and iOS, this is probably going to be a duplicative process, but having an extra copy of your files can't hurt.